The Room's Too Cold

-The Room's Too Cold is the debut studio album by the American rock band The Early November.
-Produced by Chris Badami, it was released on October 7, 2003 through Drive-Thru Records.
-It was co-produced by the lead singer - Arthur 'Ace' Enders.
-The album also features a guest appearance from Kenny Vasoli of The Starting Line, who was also signed to Drive-Thru at the time.
-The album peaked at number 107 on US Billboard 200.
+The Room's Too Cold is the debut studio album by the American rock band The Early November, released on October 7, 2003 through Drive-Thru Records.

-Recording
+Background and recording

-The Room's Too Cold was recorded at Portrait Recording Studio in Lincoln Park, New Jersey with Chris Badami and Enders producing the sessions.
-The former also acted as engineer, with assistance from Michelle Dispenziere; Badami mixed the tracks before the album was mastered by Alan Douches at West West Side Music in New York City.
-The band recorded 17 songs in total, with 11 songs making the final track listing.
+The Room's Too Cold was produced by Chris Badami and co-produced by frontman Arthur 'Ace' Enders and was recorded at Portrait Recording Studio in Lincoln Park, New Jersey.
+Badami also acted as engineer, with assistance from Michelle Dispenziere; Badami mixed the tracks before the album was mastered by Alan Douches at West West Side Music in New York City.
+The band recorded 17 songs in total for the album, with 11 songs making the final cut.
 Enders and Badami met with David Rimelis to arrange a string part for "Ever So Sweet".

+The album features a guest appearance from Kenny Vasoli of The Starting Line, who was also signed to Drive-Thru at the time.

 Release

 Between late August and October 2003, the group performed on the Drive-Thru Records 2003 Invasion Tour.
 The Room's Too Cold was released on October 7.
 In January 2004, the band went on a tour of the UK, with Allister, Home Grown, Hidden in Plain View, and Yourcodenameis:milo.
 In March 2004, the group went on a headlining US tour with support from Limbeck, Spitalfield and Hey Mercedes.
 A music video was filmed for "Something That Produces Results" in April 2004.
 In April and May 2004, the band supported Less Than Jake on their tour of North America, and performed at the Skate and Surf Festival.
 They went on a brief East Coast tour with A Thorn for Every Heart, Engine Down and Days Away at the start of 2005.
 In February 2005, the group supported Sugarcult on the US Take Action Tour.
 In late 2013, the album was repressed on vinyl through Rise Records.
 In addition, the group performed it in its entirety in December of the same year.